davidar/peruse/test/bbc-1.md

+---
-# Obama admits US gun laws are his ‘biggest frustration’
+title: Obama admits US gun laws are his 'biggest frustration'
+lang: en
+---

 President Barack Obama has admitted that his failure to pass “common sense gun safety laws” in the US is the greatest frustration of his presidency.